Robust Universal Adversarial Perturbations: Robust Universal Adversarial Perturbations

 In order to construct robust UAPs, we can pose the following expectation minimization problem:

-Here $I$ denotes an indicator function.
-The inside expectation represents the UAP condition for the transformed perturbation $u'_r$ while the outside expectation represents the neighborhood robustness condition.
-Solving Equation \ref{eq:ruap_opt} requires computing a perturbation $u_r$ which minimizes the expectation over the transformation set and data distribution.
-This composition makes it computationally harder than minimizing over only the transformation set, as in EOT~\cite{turtle}, or than minimizing over only the data distribution, as done for standard UAP~\cite{uap}.
+Here $I:\mathbb{R}^d \to \mathbb{R}$ denotes an indicator function.
+The inner expectation represents the UAP condition for the transformed perturbation $\mathbf{u'_r}$ while the outer expectation represents the neighborhood robustness condition.
+The composition of these conditions in Equation \ref{eq:ruap_opt} makes it computationally harder than minimizing over only the transformation set, as in EOT~\citep{turtle}, or than minimizing over only the data distribution, as in Equation \ref{eq:uap_opt}.